siakaramalegos/dodge-bug-game/README.md

 Dodge Bug
 ===============================
+Play the live version of this game [here](http://siakaramalegos.github.io/dodge-bug-game/index.html).

 This game was Project 3 in the [Udacity Front-End Nanodegree](https://www.udacity.com/course/nd001) program.
 We had to create a Frogger-like game using provided visual assets and a game loop engine.
 The objectives were to better understand JavaScript's object-oriented programming features as well as working with canvas in HTML5.

 ##How to Play the Game